 After I made my Lemon Lavender Dressing, I realized I needed to actually…you know…dress something.
 It was the day of our neighborhood BBQ, so I decided a pasta salad would be just the thing.
 I love a good pasta salad, since they’re notoriously easy to make with things you already have, and this was (at least for me) no exception.
 Pasta: check.
 Canned artichoke hearts: check.
 Kale and chives in the garden: check.
 Dressing: perhaps the hardest part of this whole “from-the-pantry” salad, but I had it on hand, so check.
 Judging by the amount that was left in the bowl a few hours later (basically, none), I’d say it was a hit.
 If you’re so inclined, you can make it today as a last-minute contribution to your local Fourth of July party.

 Kale and Artichoke Pasta Salad with Lemon Lavender Dressing

 - 1 lb rotini or similar sized pasta cooked according to the package directions

 - 1 bunch tuscan kale about 8-10 big leaves, tough stems removed, leaves chopped (you can use regular kale, or substitute baby spinach leaves)

 - 1 15 oz can artichoke hearts drained and quartered

 - About 1 cup Lemon Lavender Dressing (the whole recipe).
 Find the recipe here at http://whitecoatpinkapron.com/2017/06/27/lemon-lavender-dressing/.
 You can also substitute another lemon vinaigrette recipe, or just used bottled salad dressing.

 - Salt and Pepper to taste

-- While the pasta is still warm, mix together all of the ingredients through the dressing.
+While the pasta is still warm, add all of the remaining ingredients to the bowl of pasta.
 Season to taste.
 Cover, and place in the refrigerator for at least 1 hour.
 Serve chilled or at room temperature.